rubysg/singapore/README.md

   able to buy any gum in Singapore and when you need to get rid of your gum, make sure you put it in a bin - see "littering" above.]
 - Don't carry [Durian](http://en.wikipedia.org/wiki/Durian) in public transport [Comment: Eating Durian is another must-try experience in Singapore.
-However, carrying them in public transport is a fineable offense.
-If you really want to carry it onto public transport, mention it to the sellers and they will make sure it's wrapped thoroughly so that the smell does not escape).
+However, carrying them in public transport is an offence and you will be fined if caught.
+If you really want to carry it onto public transport, request for them to be packaged on the spot or consider purchasing ones that have already been packed in styrofoam packages wrapped in clingfilm.]
 - Drink and eat in public transport.
 You can be fined for it.
 This is especially true for MRT stations and trains, and less so for buses.

 [Comment: You *really* don't want to commit even minor crimes here.
 Singapore